Agoric/documentation/main/getting-started/intro-zoe.md

 contract
 code](https://github.com/Agoric/agoric-sdk/blob/23c3f9df56940230e21a16b4861f40197192fdea/packages/zoe/src/contracts/atomicSwap.js#L29).

-You said you would give 7 simoleans, so you must send 7 simoleans as an [ERTP payment](/ertp/guide/purses-and-payments.md). ([ERTP payments](/ertp/guide/purses-and-payments.md) are how the Agoric platform transfers fungible and nonfungible digital assets.)
-You happen to have some simoleans lying around in a simolean [purse](/ertp/guide/purses-and-payments.md) (used to hold digital assets of a specific type).
-You withdraw a payment of 7 simoleans from the purse for your offer, and construct an object using the same Keyword as your `proposal.give`:
+You said you would give 7 Simoleans, so you must send 7 Simoleans as an [ERTP payment](/ertp/guide/purses-and-payments.md). ([ERTP payments](/ertp/guide/purses-and-payments.md) are how the Agoric platform transfers fungible and nonfungible digital assets.)
+You happen to have some Simoleans lying around in a Simolean [purse](/ertp/guide/purses-and-payments.md) (used to hold digital assets of a specific type).
+You withdraw a payment of 7 Simoleans from the purse for your offer, and construct an object using the same Keyword as your `proposal.give`: